senyoIsaac/senyoIsaac.github.io/_github/crack-prediction.md

 # Use the pipe | to start a multi-line string for the excerpt
 excerpt: |

  I explored structural crack monitoring using the combined effect of segmentation and object tracking tools of ultralytics YOLOv10 model.
-Below is a simple inference of the model on a ample video I downloaded online.
+Below is a simple inference of the model on a sample video I downloaded online.

   <video controls width='100%' src='/videos/crack.mp4'></video>
 collection: github
 ---